PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 16:49:33
+Last updated: 2024-04-02 16:50:07
-Random Quote: Always keep an open mind and a compassionate heart. - Phil Jackson
+Random Quote: Opportunity often comes disguised in the form of misfortune, or temporary defeat. - Napoleon Hill